IVF Success or Refund Program to Share the Financial Risk of IVF

-You can see that for IVF or IVF + ICSI if you need to do more than two treatment cycles then you will have saved money by choosing the IVF Success or Refund Program.
+You can see that for IVF or IVF + ICSI if you need to do more than two fresh IVF treatment cycles then you will have saved money by choosing the IVF Success or Refund Program.
 For Donor Egg IVF or Donor Egg IVF + ICSI you can already see the cost savings on cycle two by choosing the IVF Success or Refund Program.
 This also does not take into account any frozen-thawed cryopreserved embryo transfer (FET) cycles that you may do in-between IVF cycles.
-If paying for each cycle separately each FET cycle costs $2,150.
-So, this may increase the cost of each option above by as much as $2,150 x 4 = $8,600 (if you had frozen embryos after each IVF treatment cycle.)
+If paying for each cycle separately each FET cycle costs $2,500.
+So, this may increase the cost of each option above by as much as $2,500 x 6 cycles = $15,000 (if you had frozen embryos after each IVF treatment cycle.)
 However, there are no additional charges for FET cycles because they are provided as part of the IVF Success or Refund Program.
 Medications are also not included which increases total costs for all options above.

 What About Assisted Hatching of Embryos?

 When indicated, Assisted Hatching of embryos is included in the Program.
 Outside the program it is $550 each time.